"Get 34% OFF on the Thiruchendur Murugan Statue with Karungali Vel. Save ₹1,049 today!"

 Share the blessings of this sacred day with your loved ones:

-Famous Kurma / Vishnu Temples to Visit on Kurma Jayanti
+Famous Kurma / Vishnu Temples to Visit

-1. Sri Kurmanatha Temple — Srikurmam, Andhra Pradesh:
+1. Sri Kurmanatha Temple — Srikurmam, Andhra Pradesh

-2. Tirumala Venkateswara Temple — Tirupati, Andhra Pradesh:
+2. Tirumala Venkateswara Temple — Tirupati

-3. Sri Ranganathaswamy Temple — Srirangam, Tamil Nadu:
+3. Sri Ranganathaswamy Temple — Srirangam

-4. Jagannath Temple — Puri, Odisha:
+4. Jagannath Temple — Puri, Odisha

-5. Badrinath Temple — Badrinath, Uttarakhand
+5. Badrinath Temple — Uttarakhand

 Frequently Asked Questions (FAQs)

 Q1.
-When is Kurma Jayanti 2026 and how is the date determined?
+When is Kurma Jayanti 2026?

 Conclusion